niemenjoki/p5-project-downloader/README.md

 # p5-project-downloader

-An app to download a copy of all the projects from one's [p5.js web editor](https://editor.p5js.org) (Only js, css and html files are currently supported).
+An app to download a copy of all the projects from one's [p5.js web editor](https://editor.p5js.org) (Only text based filetypes are supported).
 The app was inspired by [this Reddit post](https://www.reddit.com/r/p5js/comments/kew2gc).

 The app is currently hosted on Heroku with a free dyno which means it may be temporarily unavailable.
 If you can't access the app, try again in a few minutes.